smbct/smbct.github.io/series/x86_64_assembly/pt6.markdown

 Regarding the `main` function, we also cautiously save the `rdi` and `rsi` registers in the stack as they are overwritten in our function.
 They are indeed supposed to be **preserved** registers in the C language and since these registers are used in our function to pass parameters, it is necessary to save them.
-You may refer to the [table](https://i.sstatic.net/j8hpC.png) given in the [stackoverflow](https://stackoverflow.com/questions/38335212/calling-printf-in-x86-64-using-gnu-assembler) post that was already linked in the previous part for the other registers to preserve.
+You may refer to the [table](https://i.sstatic.net/j8hpC.png) given in the [stackoverflow](https://stackoverflow.com/questions/38335212/calling-printf-in-x86-64-using-gnu-assembler) post that was already linked in the previous chapter for the other registers to preserve.

 To compile (assemble) this program, we first assemble separately our two code files : `as main.s -o main.o && as print_array.s -o print_array.o`.
 Then, we combine the files with gcc to create the final executable : `gcc -static main.o print_array.o -o main`.